advancedresearch/advancedresearch.github.io/blog/2017-05-29-golden-rationality.md

-1. In a survival situation some group members must sacrifice themselves for the others, everybody should wish that somebody survives rather than nobody survives (logical OR), and those with the highest chance and benefit of survival should get priority (e.g. woman and children).
+1. In a survival situation some group members must sacrifice themselves for the others, everybody should wish that somebody survives rather than nobody survives (logical OR), and those with the highest chance and benefit of survival should get priority.
 2. In a situation where other agents are irrelevant, an agent should not spend energy planning for the group (logical ID).
 3. In a situation where agents are interacting, they should collaborate (logical AND).